sean6369/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my tasks to another machine?
-**A**: FlowCLI currently stores tasks in memory only.
-Run `export-tasks all_tasks.txt` and copy the generated text file to the new machine as a snapshot.
+**A**: FlowCLI stores tasks in `data/flowcli-data.txt`.
+Copy this file to the same location (relative to where you run the JAR) on the new machine.
+Alternatively, use `export-tasks all_tasks.txt` for a human-readable snapshot.

 **Q**: Why do I get an error about an invalid index?
 **A**: Project and task indices must be valid numbers corresponding to the lists.
 Use `list --all` to see project indices and `list <projectIndex>` for task indices.